Can you use Vicks VapoRub on acne?

 Browsing the internet for acne remedies can sometimes be a rabbit hole of potentially dangerous solutions given by people that often have biased opinions when it comes to giving such advice.

-However, something that recently crossed my radar was a piece of advice given by an Instagram influencer or whatever that had to do something with using Vicks VapoRub on acne.
+Something that recently crossed my radar was a piece of advice given by an Instagram influencer who claimed she is using Vicks VapoRub to treat her acne.

 What Is Vicks VapoRub?

 Vicks VapoRub is a topical ointment that contains medicated vapors intended to be inhaled in order to relieve coughs and nasal congestion.

 The main active ingredients inside the ointment are camphor, eucalyptus oil, and menthol, which contribute to the strong and unique smell of this topical analgesic.